keithweaver/technical-interview-prep/java/methods_classes.md

 # Abstract vs Interface

-# Can an abstract method be private
+# Can an abstract method be private?

+# Benefits to using an abstract class?

+# Describe a situation when you would use an abstract class.

+# When is an abstract class not the best choice?

 # What is Inheritance?